agoutsmedt/website/content/en/post/2023-11-27-scraping-boe/index.en.markdown

 ## Exploring the Sitemap

-As explained in the first post, it is important to declare who we are to the website and check for the scraping rules on this website by reading the *robot.txt*.
+As explained in the [first tutorial](/post/scraping-bis), it is important to tell the website who we are and to check the scraping rules on that site by reading the *robot.txt*.

 ``` r
 root_url_BoE <- "https://www.bankofengland.co.uk"